System security best practices

 Backdoors

-Android apps should not have any backdoors or ways to access the system or data that bypass normal security mechanisms.
+Android apps shouldn't have any backdoors or ways to access the system or data that bypass normal security mechanisms.
 This includes diagnostics, debugging, development, or warranty repair special access gated by secrets known to the developer.
 To prevent backdoors:

 • Scan all third-party apps using an industry-recognized app vulnerability scanning tool.